 Crop the original image

-Cropping can change an image's height by cutting portions of the image away.
+Cropping can change an image's height and shape by cutting portions of the image away.

 Use the cropping handle